davestearns/tutorials/src/crypto.md

 1. `openssl` is that same Swiss Army knife of cryptographic algorithms we used before.
 1. `enc` is the "encryption" sub-command of `openssl`, which is confusingly used to both encrypt **and** decrypt (we add `-d` when decrypting).
 1. `-aes-256-cbc` tells `openssl` to use the [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) symmetric encryption algorithm, with a 256-bit key, in [cipher block chaining mode](https://docs.anchormydata.com/docs/what-is-aes-256-cbc).
 You don't need to understand all the particulars of the algorithm and its modes at this point, but there are [several different modes](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation) AES can use when encrypting data larger than its relatively small block size (16 bytes).
 The right one depends on your goals.
 CGM is often recommended these days, but it's unfortunately [not supported on the default MacOS version anymore](https://superuser.com/questions/1824093/command-line-decryption-of-aes-256-gcm-no-longer-working-after-openssl-updated).
 So we'll use CBC for this tutorial.
 1. `-pbkdf2` tells `openssl` to derive the symmetric key from the password you enter. `PBKDF` is an acronym for ["password-based key derivation function,"](https://en.wikipedia.org/wiki/PBKDF2) which is a kind of hashing function that can deterministically generate a symmetric encryption key of a particular size (256 bits in this case) from a password of arbitrary length.
-This allows you to keep the key (or what its derived from) in your head instead of a file on disk.
+This allows you to keep the source of the key in your head instead of a file on disk.
 1. `-base64` tells `openssl` to encode the binary ciphertext into [base 64](https://en.wikipedia.org/wiki/Base64), which is safe to paste into a text-based communication medium like email (or print at the command line).

 After entering your password, you won't see any output, because it was assigned to the `ENCRYPTED` environment variable.
 But we can print that to the terminal using this command: